drejohnson/reason-react-webpack-ssr/README.md

 # Reason Parcel SSR

-> A basic starting point for building universal web apps with ReasonReact bundled with Parcel.
+> A basic starting point for building universal web apps with ReasonReact.

 > Far from refined.
-Used as a basis to learn ReasonML and POC for server side rendering with ReasonReact and Parcel
+Used as a basis to learn ReasonML and POC for server side rendering with ReasonReact

+> **Check out the [ReasonReact-Router](https://github.com/drejohnson/reason-webpack-ssr/tree/reason-react-router) branch**

 ## Features